divyesh1099/imageQR/README.md

 - Generates BMP and PNG images.
 - Correctly embeds these images into QR codes via base64 encoding.
 - Decodes QR codes reliably and displays the embedded images in the web app.
+- Compresses uploaded images as needed to fit within the QR code's capacity and generates the corresponding QR code.

 ---